RockefellerArchiveCenter/processing-manual/README.md

 The *Rockefeller Archive Center Guide to Processing Collections* provides detailed documentation on the archival processing strategies and methods used at the RAC.
 It was written by the RAC Processing Team in close collaboration with other members of the RAC archival staff.

+## Accessing the guide

-The content is accessible on [docs.rockarch.org](docs.rockarch.org), the central platform for the documentation of the Rockefeller Archive Center.
+This content is accessible on [docs.rockarch.org](docs.rockarch.org), the central platform for the documentation of the Rockefeller Archive Center.